 When it’s reasonable to offer 5% to 10% below the asking price

 “Typically, a listing agent will list the house $10,000 over market value because they already think that the buyer will want to negotiate.
-The buyer’s agent already knows this and will make a lower offer.
-The most important thing when making an offer is to have your agent do a comparative market analysis to see where the price of the home is compared to the market value and if it’s priced accordingly.”
+The buyer’s agent knows this and will make a lower offer,” says Riley.
+“The most important thing when making an offer is to have your agent do a comparative market analysis to see where the price of the home is compared to the market value and if it’s priced accordingly.”

 When you should offer more than the asking price

-While the majority of homebuyers are looking to save some money, making an offer above asking price isn’t unheard of.
-Some people are willing to pay more than asking price if they are really in love with the home.
+When the market isn’t as hot, some buyers are still willing to pay more than the asking price if they are really in love with the home.
 At this point, the buyers are making an emotional decision rather than a financial one.

 “Sometimes buyers will pay more for a home because of the quality of life they’re looking for,” Riley shares.

 Weigh all the factors to determine a reasonable offer

 Buying a house is one of the most expensive purchases you’ll make in your life, and if there’s a chance you could save big, why wouldn’t you make a lower offer than asking price?
 The trick to getting those savings is to know what is reasonable to offer below the asking price.